jazzband/tablib/docs/formats.rst

 sql
 ===

+.. versionadded:: 3.9.0

 The ``sql`` format is export-only.
 It produces SQL INSERT statements (one per row) assuming the target table already exists with the same columns.
-The table name can be passed as an argument or taken from the dataset's title (or defaults to ``EXPORT_TABLE``), and values are rendered as ANSI SQL literals:
+The table name can be passed as an argument or will be taken from the dataset's title (or defaults to ``EXPORT_TABLE``) Columns can be passed as an argument or will be taken from the dataset's headers.
+Values are rendered as ANSI SQL literals:
+Additionally the argument ``commit`` can be passed to add a ``COMMIT;`` statement at the end.

 - ``NULL`` for null values
 - ``TRUE``/``FALSE`` for booleans